coltonromannose/Cluster_Analysis/README.md

 # Cluster Analysis (K-means, hierarchical)

  I used a dataset developed by IBM data scientists which was used to look at factors related to employee job satisfaction and attrition.
 The original dataset is accessible through Kaggle.
-This dataset contains data about the

- Objective: Your business question is: “How can our company effectively target strategies to improve employee satisfaction to specific groups of employees based on their characteristics and performance?”
+I conducted a cluster analysis (K-means & hierarchical) in order to answer the business question,  “How can our company effectively target strategies to improve employee satisfaction to specific groups of employees based on their characteristics and performance?”

-The first step to creating those strategies is to segment the company’s 1,470 employees into clusters based on key characteristics and performance indicators such as:
+My first step to creating those strategies is to segment the company’s 1,470 employees into clusters based on key characteristics and performance indicators such as:

  Variables: The variables I used for this analysis are: